 Round-Wise Seat Allotment for HPCET 2026

 HPCET 2026 counselling seat allotment runs across multiple rounds.
-Each round offers seats that were either not accepted or were surrendered in the previous round.
-Students who do not receive their first-choice seat in Round 1 get another opportunity in Round 2, and finally in the Mop-up / Stray Vacancy Round.
+Each round reallocates seats surrendered or not accepted in the previous round and processes upgrades for students who chose "Accept and Upgrade."
 Participating in every eligible round maximises the chance of a better allotment.

-In previous years (2024 and 2025), HPCET counselling ran for three rounds before a final spot round for residual vacant seats.
-The 2026 cycle is expected to follow the same pattern, though HPTU may add or reduce rounds based on seat availability.
+Category-wise seat distribution for Round 1 — including the number of seats allotted under General, SC, OBC-NCL, EWS, and ST categories in each participating college — is published as part of the official Round 1 allotment result on himtu.ac.in.
+Based on the 2024 and 2025 cycles, HPCET counselling runs for three rounds before a final spot round — 2026 is expected to follow the same pattern, though HPTU may adjust based on seat availability.
 Monitor the official portal regularly for round-specific notices and revised deadlines.

 Reporting to College After HPCET Seat Allotment

 Receiving a seat allotment is not the same as securing admission.
 You must complete the physical reporting process at the allotted institution by the date specified in your allotment letter.
+For Round 1, the deadline is July 16, 2026.
+For Round 2, the deadline is July 21, 2026.
 Failure to report forfeits your seat permanently for that round — there is no grace period.

 Follow this sequence when reporting to your allotted institution:

 - Accept your seat online on the HPTU counselling portal within the acceptance window after the allotment result is published.
-Choose whether to Accept and Freeze, Accept and Upgrade, or Withdraw (see the next section for guidance).
+Choose whether to Accept and Freeze, Accept and Upgrade, or Withdraw (see the next section for guidance on each option).

 - Pay the seat acceptance fee (INR 3,000) online after accepting your seat.
 Download the payment confirmation receipt — you will need it at the institution.